AndreRudolph/impulsephp-doc/docs/components.md

 <h4><a id="introduction">Introduction</a></h4>

-Components is the key concept behind the Impulse PHP Framework because literally everything is based on that.
-A component represents an object that itself is rendered as a HTML representation in the browser via the Impulse javascript engine.
-Components can be either trivial and atomar (e.g. a textbox) or even more complex like a caroussel component.
-Almost every native html tag is considered as a component itself.
-Unlike 'normal' (ajax based) web application such componnets have a state on client as well on server side.

-Each component (and of course its state) is stored within the user's session.
-This is required to keep the state of a component alive as long as the component resides in the DOM.
-Every component should inherit directly or indirectly form the AbstractComponent since it implements the necessary basics to have a working component.
-Once a component has been created either on server side as well on client side, the component resides in an updatable state.
-This means that most of the components attributes are synchronized with the client like e.g. width, height (defined in AbstractComponent) or value for textbox components.
-Whenever you update on of the synchronizable attributes, the changes are directly recorded and part of the response of the server.

-Like the html representatives, each component has exactly one parent (except root) and zero to any number of childs.
-When the session gets persisted or updated, the parent-/child relationships will also be stored.
+Components are the key concept behind the idea of the Impulse PHP Framework.
+A component represents an object that is (mostly) stored on both server and client side.
+At the client side, a component is a rendered HTML representation of the component and all of its descendants.
+At the server side, the state of the component is stored in the users session in order to reactivate the components state whenever it will be accessed at server side.

+Once a component is stored at server side, it remains in an updateable state which tracks changes to the object state and stores them back in the session.
+The changes are later synchronized to the client.

 <h4><a id="basics">Basics</a></h4>